btrettel/plint/plint.md

 claims.txt is the file you wish to read, which is plain text containing the patent document claims.
 Each claim is numbered with a period after the number, for example: "1."

-Alternatively, you can add the directory plint.py is in to your PATH and then run plint.py as follows:
+Alternatively, you can add the directory plint.py is in to your PATH and then run plint as follows:

     plint.py claims.txt